mappls-api/mappls-rest-apis/mappls-maps-place-details-api-example/Readme.md

 The Place detail API is to extract the details of a place with the help of its eLoc i.e. a 6 character code.
 Since a place may or may not have additional attributes associated with it, the response from the place details may be different for each record.
 However the response will be an extract from an existing set of master key-value pairs grouped as objects.

+## Getting Access

+Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://apis.mappls.com/console/), in the same project you set up for the Maps SDK.

+1. Copy and paste the generated `access token` from your API [keys](https://apis.mappls.com/console/) available in the dashboard in the Authorization header of this API.
+    - This APIs follow OAuth2 based security.
+    - `Access Token` can be generated using Token Generation API.
+    - To know more on how to create your access tokens, please use our authorization API URL.
+More details available [here](https://developer.mappls.com/mapping/tokenGeneration)
+    - The `access token` is a valid by default for 24 hours from the time of generation.
+This can be configured by you in the API console.
+2. **`Security Type`**

+    This APIs follow OAuth2 based security. **To know more on how to create your authorization tokens, please use our authorization token URL.
+More details available**  [here](https://developer.mappls.com/mapping/tokenGeneration)

 ## [Input URL](#Input_URL)
 https://explore.mappls.com/apis/O2O/entity/{eLoc}